 The Napa Rose is the finest dining venue at Disneyland Resort and perhaps in all Orange County, gathering great ratings from almost everyone who tries it.
 The dress code is ultra-casual, but that doesn't mean the service is.
 In fact, the servers go beyond the level of service we've all learned to expect from Disney in general.
 All are first-level sommeliers or on their way to becoming one.
 The menu is interesting.
 It's also expensive, but most people think it's worth it.

-The Storytellers Cafe hosts Chip 'n' Dale's Critter Breakfast in the morning.
+The Storytellers Cafe hosts breakfast in the morning.
 They also serve a buffet or a la carte menu for lunch and dinner.

 Character Dining at the Grand Californian

-The name says it all: Chip 'n' Dale's Critter Breakfast is hosted by those plucky chipmunks who are always pestering Donald Duck.
-Their critter pals may include some rare characters that you don't normally see anywhere else, like Koda and Kenai from Brother Bear, raccoon Meeko from Pocahontas or Lilo's little pal Stitch.
+The name says it all: Mickey's Tales of Adventure Breakfast Buffet.
+Pals may include some rare characters that you don't normally see anywhere else, like Koda and Kenai from Brother Bear, raccoon Meeko from Pocahontas or Lilo's little pal Stitch.

 The Farmer's Market buffet include Mickey Mouse waffles.